AlexandreFenyo/net-monitor/README.md

 The net-monitor server is made of three components:
 - a REST/JSON web-services server
-- a STOMP message broker based on a WebSocket server
+- a STOMP message broker over WebSockets
 -

 a Java application that needs a servlet engine to run with.